theoboldalex/theoboldalex.github.io/content/posts/recursion.md

 draft: true
 ---

-Recursion is a concept that can be either grasped or elude you.
+Recursion is one of those concepts that you either grasp or you don't.
 Conceptually, recursion is as simple as a function calling itself.
 However, understanding the intricacies of how, when, and why to use recursion can be challenging.
 Two influential factors that aided my understanding were [this book](https://media.pragprog.com/newsletters/2020-08-13.html) and learning Clojure.